simrann0104/simrann0104/README.md

 Hello!
 I'm Simran — a data science graduate passionate about creating data-driven solutions that spark real impact.
 With a strong foundation in machine learning, programming, and visualization, I love diving into datasets and uncovering meaningful patterns.

-- 🎓 Final-year BCA @ Lovely Professional University (CGPA: 8.05)
+- 🎓 BCA graduate| @ Lovely Professional University
 - 💼 Currently exploring opportunities in AI, NLP, and model deployment
 - 🔍 Lifelong learner fueled by curiosity and creativity